 Funds requested for: Fall 20 Spring 20

-Fall Deadline for request: October 29, 2023
+Fall Deadline for request: October 29, 2024

-Spring Deadline for request: March 31, 2024
+Spring Deadline for request: March 31, 2025

 Club Name:

 Club Advisor:

 Number of Active Members:

 Date of Request:

-Has the club renewal form been completed for th YES Please complete and attach the Food for Though order for the request for fe NO ht donation form and club renewal form in
+Has the club renewal form been completed for the 2021-2022 academic year?

+Please complete and attach the Food for Thought donation form and club renewal form in order for the request for funds to be processed.

 Amount Requested: \$

 Advisor Signature: Date:

-Club Officer Signature: Date: